Highlights of Gov. Evers’ state budget proposal

-Highlights of the two-year Wisconsin budget proposal coming Thursday from Gov. Tony Evers:
+Highlights of the two-year Wisconsin budget proposal released Thursday by Gov. Tony Evers:

-ROADS: Evers has signaled he will increase the state's 32.9-cent gas tax to pay for roads in a comprehensive plan to find a long-term funding solution.
-Republicans have shown openness to toll roads, but some conservative senators stand ready to block any type of tax or fee increase.

-MARIJUANA: Evers wants to legalize medical marijuana and decriminalize up to 25 grams of recreational pot.
-The plan appears to be a non-starter among Republicans.
+ROADS: The state's 32.9-cent gas tax would go up 8 cents, but the state's minimum mark-up law that results in a roughly 9 percent increase in the price of gas would be eliminated.
+Gas taxes would automatically increase with inflation.
+Evers said the net effect could be a par-gallon decrease of as much as 14 cents.
+Heavy truck registration and new car titling fees would increase, but the $75 vehicle registration fee most car owners pay would not change.
+Borrowing for roads would be the lowest level in 20 years, while $320 million in new money would go toward highway repair and expansion.

+LAME DUCK: Most of the law changes approved by Republicans during a December lame-duck legislative session that weakened powers of the governor and attorney general would be repealed.
+That includes changes that required legislative approval to withdraw from lawsuits or settle lawsuits, the governor's powers to make rule changes and restrictions on his influence over the state's economic development agency.

 Sign Up and Save

-Note: CORRECTIONS: The budget doesn't set aside any money for building a new prison to deal with overcrowding, but it does call for building an additional barracks at two prisons to house more than 400 inmates.
-The budget also would establish a new pay progression for guards and bump starting pay from about $16 an hour to $18.
-Evers has said he wants to reduce the overall population but the budget doesn't include any early release initiatives that would accomplish that.